vfr750y/Decentralized-Autonomous-Organization/README.md

+# Decentralized-Autonomous-Organization
-Solidity project for a Decentralized Autonomous Organisation # Decentralized-Autonomous-Organization
+Solidity project for a Decentralized Autonomous Organisation A company or organization governed exclusively by code.